mnbnkr/The-Syncytial-Field-Theory-of-Consciousness/README.md

 - **Fear or Anxiety** is the experience of a dissonant, high-frequency, chaotic waveform, where conflicting signals create a jarring, unstable bioelectric state—the signature of a _systemic threat response_.
 - **Jealousy** is a profound bioelectric dissonance, where the stable, coherent wave representing love and attachment is shattered by the destructive interference of chaotic threat signals from the amygdala and sharp, dissonant pulses related to ego from the prefrontal cortex—the signature of a _complex socio-biological crisis_.

 This global Feeling-Waveform _is_ the raw, physical substrate of subjective feeling.
-It is the field that models the _self_.

 #### **The Unified Conscious Moment**